downbeat/senseye/README.md

 #### Limitations of the Protocol

 The data processing protocol is fine for exchanging image data between data processing programs (frontends) in grayscale.
 However, the protocol lacks any support for color images or scalar data such as the known gaze location, which it really needs in order to support all the non-standard features of the existing frontends in a standardized way.

-### Running the PC Frontend Code

-Most of the frontend code for SensEye is not v1 or v2 specific, with the exception of the capture frontends for each, which receive the data from the hardware differently and output the data over stdout according to GDP (currently v0).
-The common frontend code is found in [/software/common/frontends/](software/common/frontends/).
-The PC frontend code was written for Linux, but most seems to build and run fine on OS X with OpenCV installed via MacPorts.

-The frontends are connected via the Glasses Data Protocol (GDP), and can be connected via pipes.
-To understand what a particulare frontend does, consult the help text for that program.
-As a simple (and common) example, this command will capture data from SensEye glasses and both display the images on the screen and record the capture to disk in Glasses Data Exchange Formate (GDF):

-    glasses_capture | tee >(glasses_display) | glasses_record -o <path>

-#### The Demo

-**Sadly, the demo crashes on OS X, and I've not spent any time trying to fix it.**

-To run the demo:

-     glasses_capture | demo

-For a description of how to use the demo, see [http://energy.eecs.umich.edu/wiki/doku.php?id=proj:insight:insight_linux_utils](http://energy.eecs.umich.edu/wiki/doku.php?id=proj:insight:insight_linux_utils).

-#### Other platforms

-##### Android

-When SensEye was conceived, it was envisioned that smartphones would be used as the powerful co-processing device to perform the really processor and memory intensive operations (such as the machine learning classifier).
-A simple proof-of-concept capture frontend (called "frame grabber") was developed for Android, and is found in the repository at [/software/v1/capture_frontend/android](software/v1/capture_frontend/android).
-Most of the interesting data processing frontend software was written for a Linux PC because it was the easiest way to make the most progress as quickly as possible.

 ## Funding